 Designed for the successful and ambitious gentleman, this elegant and classic scent starts with Pepper and cardamom before developing into a character-packed masculine heart of Rum, African Geranium, and Cinnamon.
 This all comes together at its base with a rich fusion of patchouli and Cedar.

 Apart from the perfumes described above, Diptyque Geranium odorata and Hermes equipage geranium are two others that smell similar.
-These are often described as having masculine rose scent.
+These are often described as having a masculine rose scent.
 They are highly sought after in the market because of their rich fragrance.

 Geranium is a popular note for women’s scents since its floral scent is designed to appeal to female olfactory senses.
 However, citrus notes in Geranium can also make it appealing to men.
 The herbaceous aroma of geranium essential oil is also popular among men since it’s more masculine than floral.